 - as a result of any other significant change or event.

 - Teach Me Kung Fu Schools Safeguarding Children Policy V1.0 – June 2019

 - Teach Me Kung Fu Schools Safeguarding Adults Policy V2.0 – June 2019

 - Incident Reporting Form for Adults v0

 - Code of Conduct for Children and Young People

 - Code of Conduct for Parents and Carers

 Our designated Welfare Officer is Si-Fu Chris Saunders.

 If you have any concerns around Safeguarding, you can contact Chris by email firstname.lastname@example.org or you can call him on 07870 482126.

-If you would rather contact someone outside of Teach Me Kung Fu Schools, you can contact the Local Authority Designated Officer (LADO) for West Sussex – Jenny Coker on 01403 229900 or email email@example.com.
+If you would rather contact someone outside of Teach Me Kung Fu Schools, you can contact the Local Authority Designated Officers (LADO) for West Sussex – Miriam Williams or Donna Tomlinson on 01403 229900 or email email@example.com.